Brooks Williams Live | Cast Theatre, Doncaster | 04.03.21

 Known for his recent work with PicaPica, the Scots singer songwriter takes centre stage with his new album Somewhere Round the Bend, as both producer and multi-instrumentalist, while taking care of most of the parts himself with the help of a select few.
 When PicaPica released their debut album on Rough Trade Records, all eyes and ears appeared to be on the two lead singers Josienne Clarke and Samantha Whates, but what of the seated figure to the side?
 A dark horse among us.
 Discovering Adam Beattie’s music has been a revelation, an artist clearly in command of his own art, which he approaches with a gentle cracked vocal and a clear understanding of melody and song structure.
 Taking his early jazz, blues, country and traditional folk influences as a starting point, Adam gives his stories an almost cinematic treatment, in some cases reminiscent of Sergio Leone or Wim Wenders movies, the landscapes becoming more vivid upon each listen.
 “Stripped to the Bone” for instance, which uses as a backdrop to the refugee crisis, the Temple of Zeus, a powerful and dominating visual force.
 There again, Adam can take a simple almost burlesque musical theme for the short burst of “Grottammare” as a prelude for the tender “Sickle Red Moon”, for which Adam borrows his Chet Baker influence to good effect.
 Delving further into the songs on this album requires a spoiler alert, just like the movies.
 Perhaps it would be better to just check this one out and enjoy the journey.

-Somewhere Round the Bend is included on this week’s edition of the Vaults radio show.
+Somewhere Round the Bend is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Ninebarrow – A Pocket Full of Acorns | Winding Track